eternalmaha/eternalmaha/README.md

-- 👋 Hi, I’m Maha Ahmed.
+- 👋 Hi, I’m Maha.
 I'm a full stack software engineer with a focus on web development.
 I am passionate about using front end and back end technology to work on projects that improve equity and are community focused.
 Open to opportunitiies.
 - 🌱 I’m currently learning React while building out my portfolio site.

 <!---